miyamok/reentrancy/README.md

 			 (= r 0))
 		    (Ext b tb b^^ tb^^))))
 ```
-In general, an unknown external function can make arbitrary several calls to the public functions of the jar contract.
-The idea is to model such a sequence of transitions through an external behavior of the jar contract.
-For the jar contract, Ext is defined as a boolean valued function which takes four arguments.
-The first two represents a state which consists of b and tb, i.e. the public state variable balance and the amount of native crypto-asset of the jar contract.
-In principle, we should enumerate all publicly available data of the contract relevant to the formal analysis.
-The other two arguments represent a possible future state as a result of a sequence of transitions, which consists of function calls to deposit() and withdraw().
+An unknown external function is arbitrary in general, and it can involve calls to the public or external functions of any other contracts including `Jar`.
+The idea is to abstractly model how such an unkonwn function affects <code>Jar</code>.  `Ext` is defined as a boolean valued function which takes four arguments.
+The first two represents a state which consists of `b` and `tb`, i.e. the state variable `balance` and the amount of the native asset, `this.balance`, of <code>Jar</code>.
+In principle, here we should list all publicly available data of the contract relevant to the formal analysis.
+The other two arguments represent a possible future state of `Jar` as a result of executing an unknown function, which may involve function calls to `deposit` and `withdraw`.
+The above three Horn clauses represent the case where no external behavior changing the states and the cases where `deposit` and `withdraw` caused external behaviors, respectively.

-Now we are able to discuss the Horn clause of Q_3 (same as above)
+Now we are able to discuss the Horn clause of `Q_3` (same as above)
 ```
 (assert
  (forall ((b M) (l_b M) (l_b^ M) (s A) (l_s A) (v BUINT) (l_v BUINT) (l_r Int)